Bolstering Black-Led Organizations

 Key Components of the Initiative

-Intensive six month program designed to bolster the growth and sustainability of emerging, innovative community anchors that have a vision for growth, promising ideas and a willingness to work in new ways to catalyze personal, organizational and community change.
-This program focuses on providing support in key areas including strategy, feasibility and sustainability, as well as access to coaching and technical supports.
-Participants will receive a three year investment with ongoing technical support and training.
+The ASCEND:BLO Accelerator is a six-month intensive designed to bolster the growth and sustainability of emerging, innovative community anchors that have a vision for growth, promising ideas and a willingness to work in new ways to catalyze personal, organizational and community change.
+This program focuses on providing support in key areas including strategy, feasibility and sustainability, as well as access to coaching and technical support.
+Participants will receive a three-year investment with ongoing technical support and training.

 The following leaders and organizations lent their expertise to assess the current state and future needs of Black-led organizations in the Bay Area.